TROPICAL RAINFORESTS

 The third, and most significant, threat to Papua New Guinea's forests is agricultural expansion.
 The country's high population growth rate means increasing amounts of land are converted for subsistence agriculture.
 Typically fire is used for land-clearing and at times—especially during dry el Niño years—agricultural fires can burn out of control.
 During the 1997-1998 el Niño event, fires burned thousands of hectares of dried-out forest while thousands of people died from food shortages and famine in the central highlands.

-As Papua New Guinea's forests are lost and degraded, it also loses its diversity of plants, animals and indigenous people.
-Some 700 languages—more than 10 percent of Earth's tounges—are spoken in New Guinea, and there are at least as many indigenous societies.
+As Papua New Guinea's forests are lost and degraded, it also loses its diversity of plants, animals and Indigenous people.
+Some 700 languages—more than 10 percent of Earth's tounges—are spoken in New Guinea, and there are at least as many Indigenous societies.
 When developers enter a community, tribesmen are often forced to choose between their native way of life or selling their lands.
 At times tribal elders do not understand that the agreement they sign will take away their livelihood and may spell an end for their culture.
 They often believe that loggers merely wish to "use" their lands, not convert the forest into scrub or savanna.

 Biodiversity-wise, Papua New Guinea has some 1571 known species of amphibians, birds, mammals and reptiles, of which, 25.6% are endemic and and 7.0% are threatened.
 Papua New Guinea is home to at least 11544 species of vascular plants.
-In November 2005, the Papuan government announced plans to create 12 new protected areas that would add 771,451 hectares to the country's park system—an increase of almost 50 per cent.
+In November 2005, the Papuan government announced plans to create

 At the 2005 United Nations summit on climate change in Montreal, Papua New Guinea led a coalition of tropical developing countries in proposing a plan whereby wealthy countries would pay poor countries to preserve their rainforests.
 A modified version of the proposal was accepted by the UN.